EURO CRIME

 • Emerson, C J debuts in October 2006 with 'Objects of Desire', a contemporary psychological thriller.

-• Emerson, Kathy Lynn American autho of the 'Face Down' sereis starring Elizabethan gentlewoman Lady Appleton.
+• Emerson, Kathy Lynn American author of the 'Face Down' series starring Elizabethan gentlewoman Lady Appleton.

 • Eriksson, Kjell a few details about this award winning Swedish author.